Next of Kin/Review

 From The Grindhouse Cinema Database

-Next of Kin is often ignored due to being clubbed together and with countless 80's slasher movies out there.
-Having grown up on a staple of such movies, its hard not to watch a movie and do a double take.
+Next of Kin is often ignored as it gets clubbed together with other countless 80's slasher movies out there.
+Having grown up on a staple of such movies, it's hard not to watch a movie and do a double-take.
 It has no business getting confused for a regular slasher flick as it is hard to place within the genre.
 Too eerie and gothic to be a true blue slasher flick, some might even say that the movie is not slasher-y enough.

 That's the beauty of this movie.
 You start watching it expecting it to be a typical hack and slash flick.
 Some time into the movie, you might even be disappointed by the lack of murders.
 Even though watching it has spooked you quite a bit.
 And as you are getting used to the spooky and atmospheric eeriness, the murders begin.
 Making you realize that the rug is slowly getting pulled from underneath your feet without you even knowing it.
 Because when the murders do happen even though they are few and far between, it is pretty effective and scary.

 The story goes something like this.
 A girl named Linda (Jacki Kerin) gets ownership of an old age home that was in her mother's name.
 Given a choice, she decides to be the new caretaker of the place, instead of running away from it.
 She soon realizes that not all is what it seems as people keep on dying.